stroich/rsschool-cv/cv.md

 + Email:stroichmwork@gmail.com
 + GitHub:stroich
 ## About Me
 Personal qualities: purposefulness, sociability, resistance to stress.
 Interested in development in the field of front-end development.
-High self-motivation.
+High self-motivation.I am ready to constantly learn something new.
 ## Skills
 + HTML
 + CSS